CtrlK

 Trigger Term Quality

-Includes some relevant trigger terms like 'REST API', 'RESTful API', 'REST endpoints', 'OpenAPI specifications', and 'database schemas'.
+Includes relevant terms like 'REST API', 'RESTful API', 'REST endpoints', 'OpenAPI specifications', and 'database schemas'.
 However, it misses common variations users might say such as 'API scaffold', 'CRUD endpoints', 'swagger', 'API boilerplate', or 'web service'.

 2 / 3